 - It provides job protection.
 When you return to work, you are guaranteed the same position or an "equivalent" job, which means identical to the original job in terms of pay and benefits.

 - You can maintain your health insurance while on leave.

-How to Request FMLA:
+How to request FMLA

-- This notification can be verbal or electronic, however for tracking and record keeping purposes, it is recommend it be done electronically (i.e. via email).
+- This notification can be verbal or electronic; however, for tracking and record-keeping purposes, it is recommended it be done electronically (i.e., via email).

-- Employee submits FMLA certification paperwork.
+- Employee submits FMLA certification paperwork

 Other leave options